 Personal data may include names, dates of birth, photographs, email addresses or other details such as identity numbers.
 Sounds recording or images are also personal data, if a person can be identified.
 The processing of such data needs to be justified by reference to a specific purpose.

-Some categories of personal data requires special attention; these are:
+Some categories of personal data require special attention; these are:

 - Data revealing racial or ethnic origin;

 - Religious or philosophical beliefs;